eclipse-kura/kura/docs/references/rest-apis/rest-cloudconnection-api.md

 #### Get Configurations

-- Description: This method retrieves the complete configuration, including the metatype description, of the component instance, for example [CloudPublisher](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/cloudconnection/publisher/CloudPublisher.html) or a [CloudSubscriber](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/cloudconnection/subscriber/CloudSubscriber.html) or [CloudService](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/cloud/CloudService.html), [DataService](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/data/DataService.html), [DataTransportService](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/data/DataTransportService.html)
+- Description: This method retrieves the complete configuration, including the metatype description, of a cloud component instance.
+This method will return the configuration of [CloudPublisher](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/cloudconnection/publisher/CloudPublisher.html) instances, [CloudSubscriber](https://download.eclipse.org/kura/docs/api/5.4.0/apidocs/org/eclipse/kura/cloudconnection/subscriber/CloudSubscriber.html) instances, or the configuration of components that are part of a cloud stack, whose pids are returned by the `cloudEndpoint/stackComponentPids` method.
 - Method: POST
 - API PATH: `services/cloudconnection/v1/configurations`